 Harold M. Messmer, Jr. serves as both Chairman and Chief Executive Officer.
 As President of the Company in 1986, Mr. Messmer negotiated the purchase of Robert Half Incorporated, the predecessor of the Company, which had annual revenues of approximately \$7 million.
 Since 1988, Mr. Messmer has functioned as both Chairman and Chief Executive Officer.
 During Mr. Messmer's tenure in both positions, the Company has experienced substantial growth.
-Annual revenues for 2012 were approximately \$4.1 billion.
-The Company's cumulative return to stockholders during Mr. Messmer's service as both Chairman and Chief Executive Officer was over 1,900%, which is an average annual compound return of 13%.
+Annual revenues for 2013 were approximately \$4.25 billion.
+The Company's cumulative return to stockholders during Mr. Messmer's service as both Chairman and Chief Executive Officer was over 2,587%, which is an average annual compound return of 14%.
 In 1988, the Company's business consisted solely of the operation or franchising of offices placing temporary and full-time professionals in the fields of accounting and finance.
 Under Mr. Messmer's tenure, the Company has (a) expanded its placement services to include temporary and full-time professionals in the office, administrative, technology, legal and creative fields, (b) acquired all of its franchisees and (c) created a subsidiary named Protiviti that provides business consulting and internal audit services.
-The Company has also expanded its operations from the United

-States into more than 20 countries on five continents.
+The Company has also expanded its operations from the United States into more than 18 countries on five continents.
 The Company and Mr. Messmer have received numerous accolades.
-The Company has had multiple appearances on Forbes magazine's "Best Big Companies" list (1999 through 2001 and 2003 through 2008) and on FORTUNE[®] magazine's "Most Admired Companies" lists (each year from 1999 through 2012, and was ranked first in its industry in 2012).
-In 2011, the Company was named to Human Resource Executive magazine's Most Admired for HR list.
-The Company has been listed on the FTSE4Good Responsible Investment Index since 2008.
-The Company has been recognized by Diversity Employer magazine as a Top Employer every year since 2005.
-Mr. Messmer has been named to Institutional Investor magazine's "Best CEOs" list three times (in 2006, 2007 and 2008), was named Ernst & Young's "Entrepreneur of the Year" in 2007, was selected by Morningstar, Inc. as 2003 "CEO of the Year" and was elected to the San Francisco Bay Area Council Business Hall of Fame in 2010.
+The Company has had multiple appearances on Forbes magazine's "Best Big Companies" list (1999 through 2001 and 2003 through 2008) and on FORTUNE® magazine's "Most Admired Companies" lists (each year from 1998 through 2013).
+In 2012, the Company was named for the second consecutive year to Human Resource Executive magazine's Most Admired for HR list.
+The Company has been listed on the FTSE4Good Responsible Investment Index since 2008 and was also selected for Ethisphere magazine's "World's Most Ethical Companies" list in 2013.
+In 2014, Mr. Messmer was named in the Company's applicable business sector to Institutional Investor magazine's "2014 All-America Executive Team," which honors the #1 ranked Chief Executive Officer (as determined by buy-side institutional investors).
+Mr. Messmer was named Ernst & Young's "Entrepreneur of the Year" in 2007, was selected by Morningstar, Inc. as 2003 "CEO of the Year" and was elected to the San Francisco Bay Area Council Business Hall of Fame in 2010.
 In 2011, Mr. Messmer received the Staffing Innovator Award from Staffing Industry Analysts, Inc. and was named by the San Francisco Business Times as the San Francisco Bay Area's Most Admired CEO in the large public company category.
-In 2012, Mr. Messmer published Human Resources Kit for Dummies[®], 3rd edition, his fourth book in the "For Dummies" series.
+In 2012, Mr. Messmer published Human Resources Kit for Dummies®, 3rd edition, his fourth book in the "For Dummies" series.
 In light of the considerable success the Company has experienced under Mr. Messmer's leadership, the Board of Directors believes it was appropriate to have him serve as both Chairman and Chief Executive Officer.

-Andrew S. Berwick, Jr., Chairman of the Nominating and Governance Committee has been designated Lead Director.
-Mr. Berwick's duties include, among other things, presiding at executive sessions of the independent directors, working with the Chairman to establish agendas and schedules for Board of Directors meetings and approving the retention of any consultants retained by the Board of Directors.
+Frederick A. Richman has been designated Lead Director.
+Mr. Richman's duties include, among other things, presiding at executive sessions of the independent directors, working with the Chairman to establish agendas and schedules for Board of Directors meetings and approving the retention of any consultants retained by the Board of Directors.
 The Company's Board of Directors has adopted a Lead Director Statement of Duties, which contains further information regarding the role of the Lead Director.
-The statement is an appendix to the Company's Corporate Governance Guidelines, which guidelines are available at the Company's website at www.rhi.com in the "Corporate Governance" section under the "Investor Center" tab.
+The statement is an appendix to the Company's Corporate Governance Guidelines, which guidelines are available at the Company's website at www.roberthalf.com in the "Corporate Governance" section under the "Investor Center" tab.